CU-DBMI/set-website/_posts/2023-11-15-Codesgiving-Part-1.md

 Using this pattern sets a "cognitive milestone" for you as you develop a solution to what was reported.
 Open-source projects can have many interesting components which could take time and be challenging to understand.
 The addition of the test and related development will help keep you goal-orientated without getting lost in the "software forest" of a project.

+#### Developing a Solution

+Once you have a test in place for the bug fix or feature addition it's time to work towards developing a solution.
+If you've taken time to accomplish the prior steps before this point you may already have a good idea about how to go about a solution.
+If not, spend some time investigating the technical aspects of a solution, optionally adding this information to the report or discussion content for further review before development.

+Use [timeboxing techniques]() to  help make sure the time you spend in development is no more than necessary.
+Also recall that a "simplest version" of the code can often be more quickly refactored and completed than devising a "perfect" solution the first time.
+Remember, you'll also very likely have the help of a code review before the code is merged (expect to learn more and add changes during review!).